Working with Solar Return charts

 What is a Solar Return chart?

-Once each year, within a day either side of your birthday, the Sun returns to the precise degree and sign of the zodiac that it occupied at your birth.
+Once each year, within a day or two either side of your birthday, the Sun returns to the precise degree, minute, and sign of the zodiac that it occupied at your birth.
 A chart that’s cast for this moment is called a Solar Return chart, and it summarizes key themes, interests, and challenges for your life in the coming twelve months.

 Return charts can be calculated for each planet, though some are more practically useful for individuals than others.
-For instance, Pluto has a cycle of 246 years to complete a transit around the Sun; nobody will experience a personal Pluto return (although the United States will experience its first in 2022!).
-But returns of the Moon (every 28 days), Jupiter (every 12 years), and Saturn (every 29 years) are commonly used by astrologers to outline your response to that planet’s themes during its cycle.
+For instance, Pluto has a cycle of 246 years to complete a transit around the Sun; nobody will experience a personal Pluto return (although the United States will experience its first in 2022-2023!).
+But returns of the Moon (every 29.5 days), Mars (every two year), Jupiter (every 12 years), and Saturn (every 29 years) are commonly used by astrologers to outline your response to that planet’s themes during its cycle.

 Get Your Solar Return chart